vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 The voting concluded on April 14th, 2023, witnessing substantial participation from the community.
 Option 2 emerged successful, albeit by a narrow margin.
 ![](https://i.imgur.com/Pr2kUSP.png)

-As the Angle team initially favored Option 1, further plans are awaited from the team.
-The winning option will partially address the low EUROC liquidity issue.
-However, the precise volume of agEUR holders seeking to liquidate their positions remains to be determined, pending the unpausing of the Core Module.

 ### OTC trade

-Angle decided to use a combinaison of Paraswap, 1inch and [Keyrock Trading](https://twitter.com/KeyrockTrading) (OTC) to execute their swaps.
+Angle decided to use a combination of Paraswap, 1inch, and [Keyrock Trading](https://twitter.com/KeyrockTrading) (OTC) to execute their swaps.

 ![](https://i.imgur.com/OdlRR1p.png)

-The transactions were executed via the [Guardian multisig ](https://app.safe.global/transactions/history?safe=eth:0x0C2553e4B9dFA9f83b1A6D3EAB96c4bAaB42d430) and generated as surplus (1,580,586$ ) due to the increased ETH price.
-[Discussion are ongoing](https://gov.angle.money/t/protocol-profits-and-slp-redemptions/690) to determine how the excess will be distributed.
+The transactions were executed via the [Guardian multi-sig](https://app.safe.global/transactions/history?safe=eth:0x0C2553e4B9dFA9f83b1A6D3EAB96c4bAaB42d430) and generated as surplus (1,580,586$ ) due to the increased ETH price.
+[Discussion is ongoing](https://gov.angle.money/t/protocol-profits-and-slp-redemptions/690) to determine how the excess will be distributed.

+### Hedging Agents (HA) redemption and profit distribution

+On April 21st, Angle opened the redemption for hedging agents (HA) to  settle all transactions at the pre-hack block 16818578.
+Position holders were [provided information on how to claim](https://anglemoney.notion.site/Angle-HA-redemptions-process-e35a2b428cc84d39b8191f07a3b41940) their tokens from a multisig contract via Etherscan contract interface.

+At the time of writing this article, a [snapshot vote](https://snapshot.org/#/anglegovernance.eth/proposal/0x7c1aad3b8293a5cb15af1d8f80ccead11c84f6e61fe6b1dc7e719f1f22e831bc) was underway to determine the distribution of excess profit generated by the ETH to USDC swaps to the Stablecoin Liquidity Providers (SLP).
+The staking module withdrawal function is expected to be reinstated shortly thereafter.

 ## Lessons learned and a path forward for V2